 ⑦ For "Name" and "Furigana," please enter your full name in both katakana and kanji.

-⑨ Occupation/If you have a business name or trade name, please enter it here.
-If you are a sole proprietor, please enter your occupation (e.g., "XX Retail Business," "XX Sales Business") in the Occupation field, and if you have a business name or trade name, please enter it here.
+⑨ Occupation: If you have a business name or trade name, please enter it here.
+If you are a sole proprietor, please enter your occupation (e.g., “XX Retail Business” or “XX Sales Business”) in the “Occupation” field.
+If you have a business name or trade name, please enter it here.

 ⑩ In the "Head of Household's Name and Relationship" section, please enter the head of household's name and your relationship to them.
 If you are the head of household yourself, please write "Self."

-⑪ Please mark an "○" for all categories that apply to you, including "Blue Return Filers," "Those Using Form 3," "Those Subject to the Taxation System for Overseas Relocation," and "Those Using Form 4."
-If none apply, leave the space blank.
+⑪ Please check all boxes that apply to you from the following categories: "Blue Return Filers," "Those Using Form 3 of the Tax Return," "Those Subject to the Taxation System for Overseas Relocation," and "Those Using Form 4 of the Tax Return."
+If none apply, leave the box blank.

-⑫ Please mark the "Special Farmer" box only if you qualify as a special farmer.
+⑫ Please mark the "Extra-Heavy" box only if you qualify as a special farmer.

 ⑬ For the phone number, please circle "Home," "Work," or "Mobile" and enter the number.

-Please also enter the year of the reporting period indicated in the title, as well as your "address," "name and phonetic spelling," and "business name" on Form 2 of the tax return.
+Please also enter the year of the filing period indicated in the title, as well as your "address," "name and phonetic spelling," and "business name" on Form 2 of your tax return.

-Enter the total profit generated from trading with Exness in section "Ke" under "Income Amounts, etc." on Form 1 of the tax return.
-If you have profits from other overseas FX brokers besides Exness, please add them together and enter the total.Next, enter the amount obtained by subtracting necessary expenses from the income amount entered in "K" in Item 9 of "Income Amounts, etc." Enter the "Total of Items 7–9" in Item 10, then calculate "Total of Items 1–6 + Item 10 + Item 11" and enter the result in Item 12.
+On Form 1 of the tax return, enter the total profit from your Exness trading under "Ke" in the "Income Amounts, etc." section.
+If you have profits from overseas FX brokers other than Exness, please combine them and enter the total amount.Next, enter the amount obtained by subtracting necessary expenses from the income amount entered in "K" in Item 9 of "Income Amounts, etc." Enter the "Total of Items 7–9" in Item 10, then calculate the "Total of Items 1–6 + Item 10 + Item 11" and enter it in Item 12.

-If the income amount entered in "K" includes profits from overseas FX trading or other sources other than Exness, enter all such amounts in "Breakdown of Income."
+If the income amount entered in "K" includes profits earned from overseas FX trading or other sources other than Exness, enter all such amounts in the "Breakdown of Income" section.

 |